jackson-nestelroad/battler/fxlang.md

 The first important concept about fxlang program evaluation is the evaluation context.

 In the core battle engine, a `Context` object is a proxy object for getting references to battle data.
 For safety, Rust does not allow an object to be mutably borrowed multiple times.
-Rather than storing mutable references for as long as they are needed (so that mutable borrows will certianly overlap), references must be grabbed dynamically as they are needed.
+Rather than storing mutable references for as long as they are needed (so that mutable borrows will certainly overlap), references must be grabbed dynamically as they are needed.
 Context objects make this dynamic borrowing easy and safe to do.

 Context objects are critical to the battle engine.
 Even something simple like calculating a Mon's attack stat cannot be done without a context.
 When we calculate a Mon's attack stat, we must also run a `ModifyAtk` event for effects active in the battle, since some effects can directly modify a Mon's attack stat.
 This requires access to the entire battle state, which can then cause mutations on different things across the battle and even the Mon itself.
 Thus, a simple stat calculation method requires the entire battle to get right (hopefully calculating the attack stat does not actually modify much globally, but the point still stands).

 As a consequence, very few operations in the core battle engine are implemented as methods.
 Almost every important operation is implemented as a function that takes in a context.
 Contexts do act as "this" objects, since they can be scoped to things like Mons (`MonContext`), active moves (`ActiveMoveContext`), and effects (`EffectContext`).

-Since event callbacks run in the context of a battle, the fxlang evaluator runs under some evaluation context that holds all of the battle state.
+Since event callbacks run in the context of a battle, the fxlang evaluator runs under some evaluation context that holds all the battle state.
 Internally, during evaluation, the following state is kept on the context:

 1. **Effect** - The effect whose event callback is being evaluated.
 1. **Source Effect** (optional) - The effect that triggered this event callback.